Mlinarić family

 The Mlinarić family (Mlinarich) was the name of a noted Croatian noble family.

 History

 King Ferdinand III confirmed on 20 March 1655 in Pressburg nobility and armorial, Matthew Mlinarić and his brother Ambroz.
 Family of Croatian origin who were divided into several branches: Croatia (Mlinarić), Hungary (Mlinarics), Styria (Mlinarič) ... and the other versions.
 In the book Wappenbuch der Adel von Kroatien und Slavonien (Tal.89.), Issued in Nuremberg in 1899.
 Dr. Ivan von Bojničić mentioned a Croatian branch of the family.
-Since the noble title was confirmed, there are indications that the surname was previously written as Molinus, Mollini and De Molin.
+Since the noble title was confirmed, there are indications that the surname was also written as Molinus, Mollini and De Molin where they also had noble titles in Dalmatia and Istria in Republic of Venice.